PLAN YOUR TRIP

 Millennials are more likely to camp in larger social groups including friends and family.

 Generation X campers are more likely to camp with a significant other.

-60% of camping households take at least one camping trip that includes multiple generations.
+60% of households take at least one trip that includes multiple generations.
 This has increased by 56% since 2015.

-Millennials have amplified the popularity in camping as they are the bulk of new campers in 2018 making up 38% of the 75 million household campers.
+Statistics show Millennials have amplified the popularity in this industry as they represent the bulk of new campers in 2018 making up 38% of the 75 million household campers.
 This has increased by a whopping 34% since 2016.
-Millennials are also the most likely generation to go camping in larger social groups whether this is with family or friends.
+Millennials are also the most likely generation to camp in larger social groups whether this is with family or friends.
 90% of teenagers stated that they will continue to camp in the future, demonstrating why it has become so popular amongst millennials.
-Camping is still very strong amongst the older generation, such as Generation Xers and Baby Boomers as 44% of new campers are 40 years and older.
+Taking a camping trip is still very strong amongst the older generation, such as Generation Xers and Baby Boomers as 44% of new campers are 40 years and older.

 40% of the adventure tourism market is dominated by Europe.

 The Mountain Region has a camping participation rate of 19%, making it the highest in the U.S.

 13% of trips to campgrounds were under 50 miles from home in 2014.
 This has risen to 31% in 2018.